 What do vegans eat for breakfast rather than processed boxed-cereals?
 Most days, we usually eat a simple bowl of warm, whole-grains for breakfast, like faro or quinoa, with berries, walnuts, flax and a healthy sprinkle of good cinnamon.
-But a delicious, hearty oatmeal recipe (like this one from Woman in Real Life) is always a welcome option!
+Like this Quinoa Porridge and Berries recipe.
+And a delicious, hearty oatmeal recipe (like this one from Woman in Real Life) is always a welcome option!

 Woman in Real Life – Instant Pot Maple Pecan Oatmeal

 Toasts are all the rage in vegan restaurants, and it’s no wonder.
 They’re not only simple to make, they’re satisfying, delicious, and incredibly versatile!
 They’re great for a fast, hearty breakfast, but I eat them for lunch or a snack too.
 You really can’t go wrong with a good toast. 🙂 Here are two of my favorites.
 (And yes, you can and should eat beans for breakfast!)

 Healthy Midwestern Girl – Avocado Pea Mash Toast

 Healthy Midwestern Girl – Smashed Black Beans & Avocado Toast